Speaking Your Truth Through Fiction

 - Cherry-pick the messages that make sense to the plot.
 Don’t force it.
 If you’re forcing a theme, it will feel phony and awkward to a reader.

 - Take care not to come off preachy or pedantic, and avoid talking down to your readers.
 It’s insulting and ultimately a turn-off.
-As a historical fiction author, I have to take care to “teach the reader” without the book reading like nonfiction, or like I have an agenda.
+As a historical fiction author, I must “teach the reader” without the book reading like nonfiction, as well as avoid the pitfall of making it come off like I have an agenda.

 - Consider what makes sense for your genre and style.
 There’s a range of “truth-telling” in different kinds of books.
 We have the Kurt Vonnegut, Chuck Palahniuk, and Tom Robbins end of the spectrum in which the very story itself serves as a vehicle to demonstrate their philosophy.
 On the opposite end, we have the romance sector in which the characters are of the utmost importance.
 “Truth-telling” is a by-product.
 Loretta Chase for example, makes it clear that intelligent women are the heroines of their own lives, though one gleans this through a humorous tale of love with a happily ever after.
 No style is better than the other.
 It’s all about your goal, your voice, and your genre.
 Just remember to make the message poignant and relatable or it’s lost.